leotrentini22/integration/README.md

 2. Then, build and run `main.cpp` (with Clion or in the terminal) and follow the instructions on the screen

 ## Possible developments
+Our program can be easily extended to more dimensions.

+It would be possible also to add more numerical methods, following the pattern provided by AbstractIntegrator.

-The code can be extended to stranger domain.
+Moreover, the code can be extended to stranger domains.
 This implies that a new abstract class should be created so that the way to get the domain can be changed easily.
-Also the methods to get the function can be used in other project.
-Finally, the method to integrate methods can be used in other project.
-In this case, the use of the terminal to initate parameters could be abandoned.
+The domain might be passed as a function, using Function Parser class.
+Then this domain can be divided in simpler domains, assembled by union.

+In addition, our program might be extended to work in complex domains.
+However, this extension would require to investigate better how does integration work in the theory of complex spaces.

 <p align="right">(<a href="#top">Back to top</a>)</p>